juju4/ansible-siftrem/README.md

 * role has bigger disk requirements than usual and might need bigger disk image than usual whatever provider is used (lxc, virtualbox, ...) kitchen might end with error "IOError: [Errno 28] No space left on device"

+* for remote connection, you can use either ssh X-Forwarding with a local X11 server, either xrdp.
+Ensure your network connection is sufficient.
+Usually xrdp with lxde/xfce is less demanding.

+* if missing disk space, you can review: `apt clean all`, docker images, /opt/az, /usr/local/share/Toolset

 ## Known issues